April 2018 caste protests in India: Protests

-Suspected non-Dalit groups, who were angered by the rampage, targeted Dalit slums in retaliation and burnt the house of Bharosi Lal Jatav, a former Indian National Congress (INC) legislator, and ransacked the home of Rajkumari Jatav, a Bharatiya Janata Party (BJP) legislator from Hindaun, Rajasthan.
+Suspected non-Dalit groups, who were angered by the rampage, targeted Dalit slums in retaliation and burnt the house of Bharosi Lal Jatav, a former MLA Indian National Congress (INC) legislator, and ransacked the home of Rajkumari Jatav, a MLA Bharatiya Janata Party (BJP) legislator from Hindaun, Rajasthan.
 A curfew was imposed in Hindaun following the violence, and later extended.

 Twenty four government vehicles and sixty private vehicles were damaged in Haryana.
 84 police officials and eight civilians were injured during the violence on 2 April in Haryana.
 Nine policemen were injured in Ghaziabad, Uttar Pradesh.

 Response

 Thousands of protesters were arrested and curfew was imposed in several places.
 1700 anti-riot police were sent to states by the Government of India.
 Section 144 of the Criminal Procedure Code (CrPC) (which prohibits assembly of more than four people) was imposed in Haridwar, Uttarakhand.
 Police had filed reports against 5,000 unidentified and 285 named miscreants, while 32 agitators were arrested under various sections of the Indian Penal Code in Ghaziabad.
 At least fifteen FIRs were registered by the police in Ludhiana, Punjab against hundreds of unidentified protesters for alleged road blockades and for causing obstructions.
 The Haryana Police booked around 4,000 persons and 100 others were arrested for indulging in violence while as many as 47 FIRs were lodged.
 The internet services were suspended in Punjab and Rajasthan.